 Laura Albee, MA, BCBA, LCSW, is a Board-Certified Behavior Analyst and Licensed Master Social Worker.
 To contact the author, please email firstname.lastname@example.org.

-The viewpoints expressed in this article do not reflect the opinion of the Autism Spectrum News Editorial Board or the Publisher, Mental Health News Education, Inc. “Advocacy for Autism” articles are intended as a means for self-advocates, family members and others impacted by Autism Spectrum Disorder to share their stories.
+The viewpoints expressed in this article do not reflect the opinion of the Autism Spectrum News Editorial Board or the Publisher, Mental Health News Education, Inc.

 The Child Mind Institute (2016).
 Children’s Mental Health Report.
 Retrieved on February 21, 2018 from: https://childmind.org/download-document/?document=cmhr_2016